liferay/liferay-docs/developer/frameworks/articles/web-experience-management/02-developing-fragments/03-page-fragments-desktop-tools.markdown

 A Page Fragment is made up of three primary files, `index.html`, `index.css`, and `index.js`.
 However, the files need to be properly arranged in the folder structure and have the appropriate metadata to be imported onto your server.
-The Fragment Generator will create the files in the correct hierarchy with all of the necessary information.
+The Fragments Toolkit will create the files in the correct hierarchy with all of the necessary information.

 1. From inside of the Collection you created, run `npm run add-fragment`.